ouya/docs/forge_tv.md

 # Put Your OUYA Game on `Razer Cortex TV`

-`OUYA Publishing` is in the process of testing games in the `OUYA Store` for compatibility on `Forge TV`.
+`OUYA Publishing` is in the process of testing games in the `OUYA Store` for compatibility on `Cortex`, Razer's appstore for `Forge TV`.

 Some games are perfectly functional, whereas other games may have issues with input, and other games may have cosmetic issues with button images.